kurron/ansible-role-block-device/README.md

 Role Name
 =========

-Transforms raw block storage into a working mounted partition.
+Transforms raw block storage into a mounted file system.
+By default, the device will not be partitioned.
+This is useful when having to grow the file system after expanding a virtual block device.

 Requirements
 ------------